-Mark Barnett, NWC (Styrelsen NWC)
+Mark Barnett, President of the NWC

 The perfect technology for Jamaica’s water supply: HYDRUS static ultrasonic water meters have no moving parts, making them immune to deposits, and the robust construction means they can easily withstand pressure surges.
 With a battery life of up to 12 years, the HYDRUS can top the average life expectancy of at least three mechanical water meters.
 Ultrasound metering cannot be manipulated and always shows the exact consumption quantity at both high and low flow rates.